Groonst/Groonst/README.md

 🚀 Manufacturing Technologist transitioning into IT Development with a passion for Python, data, and AI.

-After falling in love with coding, I've dedicated 400+ hours to structured learning and personal projects.
+After falling in love with coding, I've dedicated 500+ hours to structured learning and personal projects.
 Now I'm looking to turn my passion into profession!

 ## 🛠️ Technical Journey
 - ✅ Completed **Python Programming MOOC 2024** (270 hours) - mastered OOP, algorithms, and software development principles
-- 📊 Currently taking **Data Analysis with Python 2024-2025** (135 hours) - focusing on Pandas, NumPy, and Machine Learning
+- 📊 Completed - awaiting reults of **Data Analysis with Python 2024-2025** (135 hours) - focusing on Pandas, NumPy, and Machine Learning
 - 🔜 Future focus: **More Machine Learning & AI** - excited about intelligent systems and their real-world applications

 ## 📜 Certifications